rach0022/mad9137_final/README.md

 ## Quality Control (29 pt)

+- [x] use a custom collectionView design instead of using a tableView (9 pt)
 - [ ] add appropriate constraints to all UI objects in the regular viewControllers (10 pt)
 - [ ] application runs without errors (10 pt)
 - [ ] code is well-written and commented thoroughly (9 pt)